OWASP/owasp-summit-2017/README.md

 If you care about Application Security and want to collaborate with the key players in this industry, this is the event to be.

-The Summit will occur in England, 23-27 April 2018, with an entry ticket of 1400 EUR + VAT (covering stay + accommodation + event fee).
+The Summit will occur in England, 4-8 June 2018, with an entry ticket of 1400 EUR + VAT (covering stay + accommodation + event fee).
 OWASP has somefunding for its leaders and other deserving individuals to attend, so if you feel you can't afford this fee, or your company is not in a position to sponsor you, please contact the event organisers.

 If you want to be involved, add you name to the [Participants](Participants) page